[Image: Lagos street scene, ca. 1910. The National Archives CO 1069-65-22. Courtesy of Wikimedia Commons]

 Part Two: Moving to Independence, 1953-1960 [3MB]

 Volume Details: Series B Volume 7.
-First published by The Stationary Office in 2001.
+First published by The Stationery Office in 2001.
 Electronic version reproduced with permission of the editor under an Open Government Licence.

 Editor Details: MARTIN LYNN was Reader in Modern History at Queen’s University, Belfast.
 He was the author of Commerce and Economic Change in West Africa (1997) and of numerous articles on British economic and political relations with nineteenth century West Africa.